Kathy Sierra: Harassment and withdrawal from online life

+In 2007, Sierra became the target of online harassment over her support of moderating comments on the internet, which was seen by harassers as infringing on internet freedom.
 In March 2007, Sierra abruptly canceled her appearance at the O'Reilly ETech conference in San Diego due to threatening blog posts and emails, including death threats.
 Sierra's harassers posted doctored images of her face next to a noose or being strangled.
 The harassment increased after the threats were reported in the news.
 The hacker and self-professed "Internet troll" Andrew Auernheimer, known as weev, told the New York Times that he was responsible for posting false information about Sierra online, along with her address and Social Security number, a form of harassment known as doxing.

 Sierra gave up her technology career as a result of the harassment, withdrawing from most public-speaking events and no longer blogging.
-In her final post, she wrote that she did not want to be involved with the culture of the Blogosphere as long as such harassment was accepted.
+In her final post, she wrote that she did not want to be involved with the culture of the blogosphere as long as such harassment was accepted.
 She later wrote, "I had no desire then to find out what comes after doxxing, especially not with a family".

 The issue triggered public discussion on the concept of a bloggers' code of conduct.
 Some bloggers, including Robert Scoble, author of the technology blog Scobleizer, temporarily suspended their blogs in a show of support for Sierra.
 One of the larger issues Scoble felt was highlighted by the incident was online hostility to women: "It's this culture of attacking women that has especially got to stop," Scoble said "[W]henever I post a video of a female technologist there invariably are snide remarks about body parts and other things that simply wouldn't happen if the interviewee were a man."